nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: JS/CSS URLs created by WP Rocket are not delivered via Easy IO CDN
 * fixed: docs/help links for Image Detective and Max Image Dimensions
+* fixed: search during bulk optimization does not pause table updates

 = 8.7.0 =
 *Release Date - May 21, 2026*